n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.postgrestrigger.md

 View [example workflows and related content](https://n8n.io/integrations/postgres-trigger/){:target=_blank .external-link} on n8n's website.

 /// note | Permissions
-You will need to make sure your database user has the `TRIGGER` privilege, You can find more information on this in the Postgres documentation [here](https://www.postgresql.org/docs/current/ddl-priv.html#DDL-PRIV-TRIGGER){:target=_blank .external-link}.
+Make sure your database user has the `TRIGGER` privilege, You can find more information on this in the Postgres documentation [here](https://www.postgresql.org/docs/current/ddl-priv.html#DDL-PRIV-TRIGGER){:target=_blank .external-link}.
 ///